Ironclad-Project/Gloire/README.md

 ### On virtual machines

-One can run either the downloaded disk image (uncompressing it first) or a built image with an emulator like QEMU, for using QEMU with an x86_64 image, one can do:
+One can run either the downloaded disk image (uncompressing it first) or a built image with an emulator like QEMU.
+For using QEMU with an x86_64 image, one can do:

 ```bash